-- (9) An authorized officer who knowingly contravenes subsection (8) commits an offence and is liable on summary conviction to a fine of two hundred thousand dollars and to imprisonment for two years. - 17.
-(1) In this section, "sensitive information" means Admissibility of any information that suggests or tends to suggest- - (a) any of the details pertaining to the method by which the communication was intercepted; or - (b) the identity of any party carrying out or assisting in the interception. - (2) Subject to subsection (3), the contents of a communication that is obtained by interception permitted by section 6 shall be admissible as evidence in any criminal proceedings. - (3) Where a warrant issued in accordance with this Act is revoked in accordance with section 11, the contents of any communication intercepted under that direction shall be inadmissible as evidence in any criminal proceedings which may be contemplated, unless the Court is of the opinion that the admission of such evidence would not render the trial unfair or otherwise detrimental to the administration of justice.
+- 17. (1) In this section, "sensitive information" means any information that suggests or tends to suggest- - (a) any of the details pertaining to the method by which the communication was intercepted; or - (b) the identity of any party carrying out or assisting in the interception. - (2) Subject to subsections (3) and (4), the contents of a communication that is obtained by interception permitted by warrant issued pursuant to section 8 or 11 shall be admissible as evidence in any criminal proceedings. - (3) Where a warrant issued in accordance with this Act is revoked in accordance with section 11, the contents of any communication intercepted under that direction shall be inadmissible as evidence in any criminal proceedings which may be contemplated. - (4) In any criminal proceedings- - (a) no evidence shall be adduced and no question shall be asked of any witness that suggests or tends to suggest the disclosure of sensitive information; - (b) a statement by the witness that the interception of the communication was permitted by virtue of section 6(2)(a), (b), (c), (d), (e) or (f), as the case may be, shall be sufficient disclosure as to the source and origin of the communication; and - (c) in proving the truth of a statement referred to in paragraph (b), the witness shall not be asked to disclose sensitive information.

-- (4) In any criminal proceedings- - (a) no evidence shall be adduced and no question shall be asked of any witness that suggests or tends to suggest the disclosure of sensitive information; - (b) a statement by the witness that the interception of the communication was permitted by virtue of section 6(2)(a), (b), (c), (d), (e) or (f), as the case may be, shall be sufficient disclosure as to the source and origin of the communication; and - (c) in proving the truth of a statement referred to in paragraph (b), the witness shall not be asked to disclose sensitive information. - (5) Subsection (3) shall not apply to any criminal proceedings in respect of an offence under this Act, but if the Court is satisfied that- - (a) the disclosure of sensitive information would jeopardize the course of any investigation being carried out by authorized officers; and - (b) the parties to the proceedings would not be unduly prejudiced thereby, the Court may exclude such disclosure.
+- (5) Subsection (4) shall not apply to any criminal proceedings in respect of an offence under this Act, but if the Court is satisfied that- - (a) the disclosure of sensitive information would jeopardize the course of any investigation being carried out by authorized officers; and - (b) the parties to the proceedings would be unduly prejudiced thereby, the Court may exclude such disclosure.